Vlasta Děkanová: 1936 Berlin Summer Olympics

-The reversal of fortune of Dekanova’s previous and further consistent champion status at these games headlines the much more extreme reversal of fortune experienced by both of the other then-current women’s world all-around medalists – Hungary’s Margit Kalocsai and Poland’s Janina Skirlińska who were, respectively, the 2nd and 3rd place finishers (out of a competitive field of 40 contestants) at the 1934 World Championships.
-Kalocsai‘s and Skirlińska’s extreme reversals of fortune paralleled, with immediately adjacent juxtapositioning, each other’s, with score placements that nearly universally were far from being aligned with their other international competitive standings – whereas Kalocsai finished immediately above Skirlinska at the 1934 World Championships (2nd, to Skirlinska’s 3rd), she finished immediately below Skirlińska (41st, to Skirlińska’s 40th) at these 1936 Berlin Summer Olympics.
-With the exception of Kalocsai’s marks on balance beam, where her combined compulsory and voluntary scores gave her an overall score of 5th on that apparatus, all of both Kalocsai’s and Skirlinska’s marks in both the compulsory and voluntary exercises on each apparatus (Kalocsai was 61st on parallel bars, 33rd on vault, and, again, 5th on balance beam, whereas Skirlinska was 48th on parallel bars, 36th on vault, and 15th on balance beam) were far from being at the top of the competitive field.
-(Two years later, whereas Kalocsai lacked the opportunity to re-assert her high ranking at the world championships due to Hungary not sending a team, Skirlinska re-asserted her competitive excellence at the next world championships in 1938 where, in the all-around individual standings, she was the 4th-place finisher (out of a field of 32 competitors), the highest-finishing non-Czechoslovakian female competitor at those championships in Prague, Czechoslovakia.)
+The reversal of fortune of Děkanová's previous and further consistent champion status at these games headlines the much more extreme reversal of fortune experienced by both of the other then-current women's world all-around medalists – Hungary's Margit Kalocsai and Poland's Janina Skirlińska who were, respectively, the 2nd and 3rd place finishers (out of a competitive field of 40 contestants) at the 1934 World Championships.
+Kalocsai's and Skirlińska's extreme reversals of fortune paralleled, with immediately adjacent juxtapositioning, each other's, with score placements that nearly universally were far from being aligned with their other international competitive standings – whereas Kalocsai finished immediately above Skirlińska at the 1934 World Championships (2nd, to Skirlińska's 3rd), she finished immediately below Skirlińska (41st, to Skirlińska's 40th) at these 1936 Berlin Summer Olympics.
+With the exception of Kalocsai's marks on balance beam, where her combined compulsory and voluntary scores gave her an overall score of 5th on that apparatus, all of both Kalocsai's and Skirlińska's marks in both the compulsory and voluntary exercises on each apparatus (Kalocsai was 61st on parallel bars, 33rd on vault, and, again, 5th on balance beam, whereas Skirlińska was 48th on parallel bars, 36th on vault, and 15th on balance beam) were far from being at the top of the competitive field.
+(Two years later, whereas Kalocsai lacked the opportunity to re-assert her high ranking at the world championships due to Hungary not sending a team, Skirlińska re-asserted her competitive excellence at the next world championships in 1938 where, in the all-around individual standings, she was the 4th-place finisher (out of a field of 32 competitors), the highest-finishing non-Czechoslovak female competitor at those championships in Prague, Czechoslovakia.)